Orthodox-Union/ShnayimMikrah/Readme.md

    * Used to control what ALiyah is returned.
 Default is the Aliyah for the day of the week.
    */
   aliyah?: 1 | 2 | 3 | 4 | 5 | 6 | 7;

+	/**
+	 * What version should be used for the Hebrew text
+	 */
+	hebrewTextVersion: HebrewTextVersionOptions;

+	/**
+	 * What version should be used for the English text */
+	englishTextVersion: EnglishTextVersionOptions;
 }
 ```